arista-channel/acws/docs/a_wired/a01_lab.md

         113       POD13       inactive       Po113        Po113       down/down
         ```

+11. Lastly, how do we maintain active/active forwarding with MLAG, this where VARP comes in.
+A virtual router address and common MAC is all it takes.

+    ```yaml
+    show run sec virtual-router
+    ```

+    ???+ quote "Example Output"

+        ```yaml
+        !
+        interface Vlan101
+            ip virtual-router address 10.1.1.1 #(1)!
+        interface Vlan102
+            ip virtual-router address 10.1.2.1
+        interface Vlan103
+            ip virtual-router address 10.1.3.1
+        ...
+        !
+        ip virtual-router mac-address 00:1c:73:00:00:01 #(2)!
+        !
+        ```

+        1. This is the virtual IP address configured on both MLAG pairs.
+        2. This vMAC will be used as the gateway vMAC associated with the Gateway VIP configured with either ip address virtual or ip virtual-router address (vARP).
+This vMAC will be consistent across all SVIs configured with a VIP.

-11. That's it for this lab, you should have a bit better understanding of how MLAG is configured
+12. That's it for this lab, you should have a bit better understanding of how MLAG is configured

 ## Closing Out